Service & Outreach

-When the Skyview StormBots were created our vision was to build more than a robot which developed our own skills, but to also help build pathways for young kids and others in our community to be introduced to STEM learning and skills.
+When the Skyview Robotics began, our vision was to build more than a robot which developed our own skills, but to also a way help build pathways for young kids and others in our community to be introduced to STEM learning and skills.
 Thus an important pillar of our team’s values is community service.
-Each student member of the Skyview Robotics Program is required to commit at least seven hours to community service projects each season.
-We are proud of our efforts to improve our community through our many outreach activities.

-FRC Official Kickoff Site
+• FRC Official Kickoff Site

 We partner with both FIRST Washington and the national FIRST Robotics Competition orgnizations to host the annual kickoff video livestream which reveals the new game challenge.
 We coordinate the pick up of the new “Kit of Parts” for about to dozen teams and play host to about 200 students from other teams who stay to join us in workshops hosted by our team members which dig into the rules and develop scenarios for game play and robot design.